SargeyWargey/Homoothya/Story/Drafts/Chapter_14.md

 He didn't tell me to be quiet.
 He just kept walking, smooth and certain, and I kept trying to match him.

 The land rose as we climbed away from the river.
 Saguaros stood tall on the slopes, their arms reaching up like people frozen in prayer.
-A jackrabbit burst from behind a creosote bush and my uncle's hand touched my shoulder, holding me still until the animal disappeared over a rise in four great leaps.
+A jackrabbit burst from behind a creosote bush, and my uncle's hand touched my shoulder, holding me still until the animal disappeared over a rise in four great leaps.

 "Too fast," he said.
 "Too thin.
 We want deer."

 We walked for a long time.
-The sun climbed and the heat built and my legs began to ache.
+The sun climbed, and the heat built, and my legs began to ache.
 But my uncle showed no sign of stopping, so I didn't either.
 Pride kept my feet moving when tiredness pulled at them.

 Finally, where a small canyon opened between red rock walls, he stopped.
 His hand rose, fingers spread.
 I froze.